stefanosiano/PowerfulSharedPreferences/README.md

 Speed
 -----

 Shared preferences are already cached by Android, but what happens if you want to save a custom implementation of an object?
-You have tu continuously marshal and unmarshal the value saved in the preferences to use the object.
+You have to continuously marshal and unmarshal the value saved in the preferences to use the object.
+Also, if the shared preferences are obfuscated, the cache will use unobfuscated values, meaning it doesn't need to perform any operation to get them.
-The cache map used by the library focuses on this use case, where the object is saved as is, needing no unmarshalling.
-Of course, if you don't need it, you can disable it through the ```disableCache()``` method of the ```Prefs.init()``` builder.
+Of course, if you don't need it, or you don't want unobfuscated values in memory, you can disable it through the ```disableCache()``` method of the ```Prefs.init()``` builder.